Welcome to today's edition of the Rush 24-7 podcast.

 This is new.

-At least I would think by now you'd be prepared for it.
+At least, I would think by now you'd be prepared for it.

-And then maybe maybe the Obama and s I exactly right.
+And maybe the Obama ants.

 The whole Occupy movement's an Obama creation, a campaign creation to run against Romney as Mr. Wall Street.